Alexander W. Weddell

-Weddell and his wife died in a train accident near Otterville, Missouri on January 1, 1948.
+Weddell married Virginia (née Chase) Steedman, wife of James Harrison Steedman, in 1923.
+Weddell and his wife died in a train accident near Otterville, Missouri, on January 1, 1948.
+He and his wife were buried in Hollywood Cemetery in Richmond.

 Virginia House

 The Weddells' Richmond home, Virginia House, was constructed from material from an older house located in Priory Park, Warwick, England.
 He purchased the Warwick property in 1926 and transported it over two years later.
 The rebuilt house now belongs to the Virginia Historical Society and is open to the public.